How to Build a Business Website in Singapore: Cost Guide and What to Include (2026)

 Type 1 — Brochure Website (Most SMEs)

-A simple informational site.
-Typically 4-6 pages: Home, About, Services, Portfolio or Gallery, Contact, maybe a Blog.
-It does not take payments and does not have a customer login.
+Simple informational site.
+Typically 4-6 pages: Home, About, Services, Portfolio, Contact, maybe a Blog.
+No payments, no customer login.
 Its job is to present your business professionally and get people to call or email you.

 Best for: Service businesses, B2B companies, professional services, contractors, clinics, agencies.